kai-lim/kai-lim/README.md

 I am a final year PhD student in statistical genetics with a background in psychology.

-Based at an interdisciplinary setting, I analyse huge epidemiological datasets using genomic data science/causal inference methods, focusing on self-harm and its risk factors.
+Based in an interdisciplinary research setting, I analyse huge epidemiological datasets using genomic data science/causal inference methods, focusing on self-harm and its risk factors.

 I use R, git, Linux/Unix, High Performance Computing (HPC), and am familiar with Python and SQL.